 Seattle University admits a limited number of students from foreign countries.
 Specific admission requirements and procedures for all foreign students, except Canadians, are listed on the official foreign student application form.
-Canadian applicants must meet the admission requirements outlined above for American students and be eligible for admission to the university of their province.
-The Immigration Form (I-20) necessary to enter the United States is issued to the student upon receipt of the required deposit after he is admitted.
+Canadian applicants must meet the admission requirements outlined above for American students and eligible for admission to the university of their province.
+The Immigration Form (I-20) necessary to enter theUnited States is issued to the student upon receipt of proof of financial responsibility.